ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 ## System settings for workload clusters
 {: #vc_addingclusters-sys-settings-workload}

-When you add a workload cluster to a vCenter Server instance, you must specify the following settings.
+When you add a workload cluster to an Automated instance, you must specify the following settings.

 ### Cluster name
 {: #vc_addingclusters-cluster-name}